Healthedata1/USCDI4-Sandbox/input/pagecontent/scopes.md

 The table below summarizes the US Core scope requirements (**SHALL**) and best practice recommendations (**SHOULD**) for resource-level and granular scopes.
 This same information can be found in each US Core Profile page's "Quick Start" section.

- For "User-Facing Applications", a system's support for patient-level (`patient`) or user-level (`user`) scopes depends on its published list of SMART on FHIR capabilities.
+ For "User-Facing Applications", a system's support for patient-level (`patient`) or user-level (`user`) scopes depends on its published list of SMART on FHIR capabilities (see the [capability sets](#capability-sets-for-us-core-servers-supporting-user-facing-applications) above).
 For example, if a server lists `permission-patient` and `permission-user` in its capabilities, it **SHALL** support both patient-level and user-level required scopes, and **SHOULD** support both patient-level and user-level recommended best-practice scopes.

- System-level scopes (`system``) describe data that a client system is directly authorized to access and are useful for "Backend-Services".
-Systems that support system-level (`system`) scopes, **SHALL** support the required US Core scopes and **SHOULD** support the recommened US Core scopes.
+ For "Backend-Services", System-level scopes (`system`) are used to describe data that a client system is directly authorized to access.
+Systems that support system-level (`system`) scopes, **SHALL** support the required US Core scopes and **SHOULD** support the recommended US Core scopes.

 ##### The Following Resource Level Scopes **SHALL** Be Supported